sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 This is much easier to read than the implementation at the start of this post, so why don't we do it like this?

 The primary advantage of Quicksort is that it is an *in place* sorting algorithm.
-Although for the toy examples we're looking at, it might not seem like much of an issue to create a few copies of our list, if you're trying to sort terrabytes of data, or if you are trying to sort any amount of data on a very limited computer (e.g a smartwatch), then you don't want to needlessly copy arrays around.
+Although for the toy examples we're looking at, it might not seem like much of an issue to create a few copies of our list, if you're trying to sort terabytes of data, or if you are trying to sort any amount of data on a very limited computer (e.g a smartwatch), then you don't want to needlessly copy arrays around.

 In Computer Science terms, this algorithm has a space-complexity of `O(2n)`, where `n` is the number of elements in our `xs` array.
 If we consider our example above of `xs = [8, 4, 2, 2, 1, 7, 10, 5]`, we'll need to store all 8 elements in the original `xs` array as well as three elements (`[7, 10, 8]`] in the `larger` array and four elements (`[4, 2, 2, 1]`) in the `smaller` array.
 This is a waste of space!
 With some clever tricks, we can do a series of swap operations on the original array and not need to make any copies at all.